jmeis/v2-template/docs/compliance-ci-toolchain-setup.md

 #### Cloud Object Storage (optional)

 Cloud Object Storage is used to store the evidences and artifacts generated by the Compliance Pipelines.
 If you wish to use this feature, you must have a Cloud Object Storage instance and a Bucket.
 [Read the recommendation for configuring a Bucket that can act as a Compliance Evidence Locker](https://github.ibm.com/one-pipeline/docs/cos-evidence-locker-buckets.md#bucket-configuration).

-_**NOTE:** this is currently optional, you can set any kind of COS bucket as a locker, event without a retention policy.
+**Note:**: _This is currently optional, you can set any kind of COS bucket as a locker, event without a retention policy.
 The pipeline won't check or enforce settings at the moment._

 For help, please visit the [Cloud Object Storage documentation](https://cloud.ibm.com/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage).

 You need to provide the following information for the Pipelines to reach the aforementioned bucket:
-- Cloud Object Storage Endpoint
+- Cloud Object Storage endpoint
-- Bucket Name
+- Bucket name

 You can set up the COS locker later, by providing the necessari `cos-bucket-name` and `cos-endpoint`